yboetz/pyznap/README.md

 #### Requirements ####

-pyznap is written in python 3.5+ and requires the following packages:
+pyznap is written in python 3.5+ and has no dependencies.
+For developing and running the tests you

-    configparser

-For developing and running the tests you additionally need:
+need:

     pytest
     pytest-dependency